mrocklin/dask-geopandas/README.rst

    import dask_geopandas as dg
    ddf = dg.from_pandas(df, npartitions=4)

 We can also repartition by a set of known regions.
-This suffers an an upfront cost of a spatial join, but enables spatial-aware computations in the future to be faster.
+This suffers an upfront cost of a spatial join, but enables spatial-aware computations in the future to be faster.